For best experience please turn on javascript and use a modern browser!

 Copyright applies to documents, images, films, music and other scientific or artistic works.
 The creator doesn’t have to do anything to obtain copyright, as they receive it automatically.

 Copyright allows the creator to decide how, where and when their work is published and reproduced.
+Copyright over a work can be transferred, such as to a publisher.
+Creators can also opt to make their work freely available with a creative commons license.
 Copyright remains in force until 70 years after the death of the creator.
 Or, if the creator is a legal entity, until 70 years after the first publication of the work.
 On the death of the creator, copyright passes to their heirs.
-Copyright over a work can be transferred, such as to a publisher.

-You can quote from or paraphrase other people’s work without permission in teaching materials.
+Also, you may quote from or paraphrase other people’s work without permission in teaching materials.
+You must always mention the source.
 A quotation means to include a short extract from someone else’s work, word for word.
-When you paraphrase, you must accurately reflect the intent of the other person’s work.
+When you paraphrase, you must accurately reflect the intent of the other person’s work in your own words.
 In addition, the quotation or paraphrase must support the content of the teaching materials and you must not use more than you need.
 These conditions apply to texts and to PowerPoints, videos or other teaching materials such as web lectures, see: Videos in education (in Dutch).

 Reuse means, among other things, sharing and disseminating other people’s work unaltered.
-In non-commercial education, you can reuse some or all of a work on the basis of the exception for educational purposes, e.g. by making it available to students within a secure electronic (learning) environment.
-This is subject to the following conditions: the work must be published by legal means, it must not be amended and a fee must be paid for reuse.
+For non-commercial education, you can reuse (parts of) a work on the basis of the exception for educational purposes, for example by making it available to students within a secure electronic (learning) environment.
+This is subject to the following conditions: the (parts of the) work must be published by legal means, it must not be amended, it is meant to explain your education and a fee must be paid for reuse.

-Also, you can sometimes use other works without permission.
-This applies, of course, to works whose copyright has expired and to more recent works that have been published under a Creative Commons (CC) licence.
+Some works you may use without permission.
+This applies to works with expired copyright and to more recent works that have been published under a Creative Commons (CC) licence.
 With a CC licence, the creator forgoes certain rights.
 In that case, non-commercial reuse, including sharing with students, is permitted.
 There are a number of different licences: Explanation of Creative Commons licences (in Dutch).

 When using or reusing other people’s work, you must always acknowledge your sources.
 Proper acknowledgement of sources ensures that these works can be traced.
 How you cite your sources will depend on your study programme.
 Citation software automates the referencing of sources in a specific style.
 The UvA supports a number of different citation managers: Citing and Acknowledging Sources.